nipy/heudiconv/docs/custom-heuristic.rst

 Step 1: Generate Skeleton
 *************************

-.. note:: Step 1 only needs to be completed once correctly for each project.
+.. note:: Step 1 only needs to be completed once for each project.
+   If repeating this step, ensure that the .heudiconv directory is removed.

 From the *MRIS* directory, run the following command to process the ``dcm`` files that you downloaded and unzipped for this tutorial.::